 Typical flow is at 0.5 metres per second (1–2 feet per second), and can be as fast as 2.5 metres per second (8 feet per second).

-I grew up in Southern New Jersey (Brick Town.
-About 20 miles from Seaside Heights Boardwalk) and spent my summers swimming in its ocean and occasionally in its lakes.
+I grew up in Bayonne and Southern New Jersey (Brick Town.
+About 20 miles from Seaside Heights Boardwalk) and spent every summer swimming in its ocean and occasionally in its lakes.
 But mostly in the ocean.

 I've swam at beaches, from Point Pleasant to Atlantic City.